 Carlus is married to Ann Yarbrough Gupton.
 They have two grown daughters.
 He is a native of Mayfield, Kentucky, and still cheers for his hometown football team.
 His other interests include running, watching first run movies on the big screen, and listening to his favorite music (especially Irish jigs and reels).

-Dr. Evertt W. Huffard, Professor of Leadership and Missions (Dr. Huffard’s Faculty Page)
+Dr. Mark E. Powell, Professor of Theology (Dr. Powell’s Faculty Page)

 B.A., Lipscomb University, 1993; M.Div., Emory University, 1996; Ph.D., Southern Methodist University, 2005.
 Harding since 2002.

 Mark E. Powell teaches courses in systematic theology, historical theology, ethics, and philosophy of religion.
 He is a Shepherd at the Sycamore View Church of Christ in Memphis.
 He is originally from Conyers, Georgia just east of Atlanta.
 Mark has over 25 years of ministry experience in preaching, urban ministry, and adult education.
 He is passionate about applying Christian theology to worship, ministry, and discipleship.
 A recent example of this passion is found in his article “Proclaiming the Gospel at the Table” in Christian Studies (found here).

 Mark’s early academic work focused on religious epistemology.
 He contributed to Canonical Theism: A Proposal for Theology and the Church* (Eerdmans, 2008) and wrote Papal Infallibility: A Protestant Evaluation of an Ecumenical Issue* (Eerdmans, 2009).
 Mark’s work on papal infallibility was reviewed in prominent journals, was the focus of a session at the Catholic Theological Society of America Annual Convention, and was featured in a three-article Quaestio Disputata (Disputed Question) dialogue in Theological Studies.